Bring Night

 "Bring Night" is a song by Australian singer-songwriter Sia.
 It was released as the third and final single from her fifth studio album, We Are Born, on 10 September 2010.

 The song featured as part of the soundtrack in 2010 FIFA World Cup South Africa, the official 2010 FIFA World Cup video game by EA Sports, which was released in April 2010.
 The single peaked at number 99 on the ARIA Singles Chart in November 2010.

 Composition

-"Bring Night" is a 2 minutes 57 seconds song, which is pop rock song driven by a guitar and percussive clicks.
+"Bring Night" is a 2 minutes & 57 seconds pop rock and ska punk song driven by a guitar and percussive clicks.

 It was written in the key of D minor, with a tempo of 140 beats per minute.